Image source: edition.cnn.com

 Professional Boxing Wins By Knockout: 37

 Three-time World Heavyweight Champion Muhammad Ali is considered one of the world’s greatest boxers.
 His professional record of 56 wins and five losses is unprecedented.
 After retirement, he traveled the world as an ambassador of peace and championed social causes like ending poverty and discrimination.

-At age 12, Cassius was discovered by a boxing coach.
-He trained under various coaches as an amateur boxer and had an amazing record of 100 wins to 5 losses.
+He trained under various coaches as an amateur boxer and had a fantastic record of 100 wins to 5 losses.
 He became a professional boxer after winning the Summer Olympics gold medal in 1960.

 He took the name Muhammad Ali after converting to Islam at age 22.

 Ali had a unique fighting style.
 He did not adopt the high arm guard but instead relied on his speed to avoid the opponent’s punches.
 “Float like a butterfly, sting like a bee,” per his famous catchphrase.

 More than technique, he had incredible belief in himself.
 He never believed that he would lose a fight and used his words to either taunt his opponent or ‘predict’ his defeat by calling out the round in which his opponent would be knocked out.

 Ali had a hugely successful professional boxing career; he suffered only five defeats, with 56 wins and over half of them knock-outs.
 During his career, Ali defeated every top heavyweight (an era which has been called the Golden Age of Heavyweight boxing).